 ##### snipped #####

-If Filebeat is configured to log to files instead of journald, inspect /var/log/filebeat/ and grep for the same messages there.
-Very small new test files can also wait until they grow beyond the default 1024-byte fingerprint length.
+If Filebeat writes logs to files instead of journald, inspect /var/log/filebeat/ for the same input startup messages.
+Very small test files can wait until they grow beyond the default 1024-byte fingerprint length before Filebeat ingests them.